nens/threedi-network-analyst/README.md

 ## Algorithm
 _TBD_

+### Please note
-Please note: pumplines (pumping stations that pump from one location in the model to another) are not taken into account in the network analysis.
+* Pumplines (pumping stations that pump from one location in the model to another) are not taken into account in the network analysis.
+* Interflow is not taken into account in the network analysis
+* Groundwater flow is taken into account but has not been tested yet, please check the results